9 ways to remove desktop programs and modern apps in Windows

-From time to time, I stumble upon applications that are hard to remove.
-Sometimes their Add/Remove Programs entry disappears for whatever reason or they don’t have a handy Uninstall shortcut available, and so on.
+From time to time, we stumble upon applications that are hard to remove or delete, as some less knowledgeable users would say.
+Sometimes their Add/Remove Programs entry is deleted for whatever reason, or they don’t have a handy Uninstall shortcut available.
 The problems vary from case to case.
-That’s why I decided to make a roundup of all the methods that can be used to remove both desktop programs and modern apps, in Windows.
+That’s why we decided to make a roundup of all the methods that can be used to remove both desktop programs and modern apps, in Windows.
+Let’s get started:

 NOTE: This guide applies to Windows 7, Windows 8.1 and Windows 10.

 1. Uninstall desktop apps from the Command Prompt (cmd.exe)